libreswan/libreswan/mk/README.md

 - eliminate Makefile.ver: this is really messy as scripts do all sorts of wierd and wonderful stuff with it.

+- make building individual programs configurable

+- add a minimal config for small systems

 The following are querks inside of pluto:

 - log, as a separate line, the file's basename, line and function

 - enable -std=gnu99; hopefully just slog

+- switch to vfork

+The following are querks with /testing:

+- don't have /etc/ipsec.conf refer to /testing

+- don't have tests run scripts in /testing

+- write pluto logs to the current output directory and not /testing/...

+- run ../../../testing/guestbin/swan-init (a relative path within the current test tree), and not /testing/guestbin/swan-init

 The following are querks in the test infrastructure:

 - have *init.sh et.al. scripts always succeed.
 This means that commands like ping that are expected to fail (demonstrating no conectivity) will need a "!" prefix so the failure is success.

-- run ../../../testing/guestbin/swan-init (a relative path within the current test tree), and not /testing/guestbin/swan-init

 - support multiple run files (for instance run1east.sh, run2west.sh,
   ...); this will allow more complicated tests such as where west